10 ways to spend less and save more in 2019.

 Let’s start saving…

 It’s well-known that life insurance costs more if you smoke, but did you know it could affect what you pay for your travel and home insurance too?
-Travel insurance could cost about five to 15 per cent more and home insurance costs up to 10 per cent more if you’re a smoker.
+Travel insurance could cost about five to 15 per cent more and home insurance up to 10 per cent more if you’re a smoker.
 Quit higher insurance rates when you quit smoking.